The searing, timely play ‘Pass Over’ leads Broadway’s return | WTOP

 “She’s envisioning something that doesn’t exist but could exist,” said Taymor.
 “She’s envisioning a way forward, which I think is really what we need right now.”

-The first rehearsal was held the next day in a studio in the Baryshnikov Arts Center.
-Participants described it as like the first day of school or riding a bike.
-They did a run-though on their feet holding the script, seeing how much of it still lived in their bodies.

 “I think everyone had come back to the play hoping to keep their eyes open for new things,” Hill said after leaving that first rehearsal.
-“It has been electric.
-The ideas are popping across the table.
-People are listening and just really enthusiastic and excited about what we’re attempting to do.”

-Smallwood compared the experience to “hearing the music of the play all over again.”
-He relearned his lines in solitude, but “when you have your other bandmates playing their instruments and they’re playing their notes, it really changes how you play the music.”
+“It has been electric.”

 Even the costumes have been rethought.
 Designer Sarafina Bush, who dressed the characters off-Broadway, has created new costumes and colors for Moses and Kitch, going brighter for characters she wants the audience to see as men, not thugs.

-“It was really important for me to drill down into their individuality and their humanity and be able to represent that on stage,” she said.
 “We wanted the costumes to exude their inner joy.
-So tonally and color palette-wise, it’s very different from what everyone had seen before.”
+So tonally and color palette-wise, it’s very different from what everyone had seen before,” she said.

-Bush said she got emotional at her first fitting with Smallwood.
-She was overwhelmingly grateful to be a part of the production, to be back working on a job after so many Zooms.

-“Being able to dig into the characters in this play is really important to me, so it all just kind of bubbled up at the end of that particular fitting,” she said.

 The cast and crew have scrupulously adhered to pandemic requirements.
 All are regularly tested and masks are necessary while on breaks and in common areas but can be removed while on stage.